PETRIE, WILLIAM SCOTT

 These reports explain why, throughout the 1880’s, the Colonial Government seems to have been more favourably disposed towards Meredith for their commissions, rather than some other sea captains.

 John married his first cousin and our great aunt, Emma Goldfinder (taken from the name of the ship bound for Melbourne, in the Colony of Victoria, on which she was born) Ambler, sister of Herbert and Lucy.
 After 10 years in the Colony the family, including Emma, returned to England on the death of her father, George, from tuberculosis where she subsequently trained as a teacher and became a governess.
 My cousin John Thomson speculates that Emma was already friendly with John Meredith before his departure for the Colony of New South Wales and that their families may have actively discouraged this relationship.
-As it transpired, great aunt Emma appears to have set sail from Plymouth for Sydney on board the ‘Samuel Plimsoll’ in April 1883, as an assisted immigrant (presumably with some help from Meredith).
-Where she lived and what she did for three years that followed remains a mystery, but we do know that she and John were married in Suva in July 1886 and that a daughter Frances (Fanny) was born a year later, also in Suva.
+As it transpired, great aunt Emma appears to have set sail from Plymouth for Sydney on board the ‘Samuel Plimsoll’ in April 1883, as an assisted immigrant (presumably paid for from her income as a governess or with some help from Meredith).
+Where she lived and what she did for the three years that followed remains a mystery.
+Did she base herself in Sydney?
+Perhaps she joined her brother Herbert, living on Mago Island at the time or did she take up residence in Suva?
+We do know that she and John were married in Suva in July 1886 and that a daughter Frances (Fanny) was born a year later, also in Suva.

-We also know that John departed the labour trade in Fiji sometime after August 1889 (his last reported return to Suva port on the ‘Meg Merillies’) to work for the administration of the Protectorate of British New Guinea.
-Indeed, it was at the behest of Dr William (later Sir William) MacGregor, formerly Chief Medical Officer, Treasurer, Colonial Secretary and, at times, acting Governor of the Colony of Fiji that he decided to leave Suva.
+We also were aware that Emma’s husband John departed the labour trade in Fiji sometime after August 1889 (his last reported return to Suva port on the ‘Meg Merilies’) to work for the administration of the Protectorate of British New Guinea.
+Indeed, it was at the behest of Dr William (later Sir William) MacGregor, formerly Chief Medical Officer (during the measles epidemic of 1875), Treasurer, Colonial Secretary and, at times, acting Governor of the Colony of Fiji that he decided to leave Suva.
 MacGregor, as Administrator, invited a few trusted friends from Fiji to work with him in the Protectorate, with Meredith initially appointed First Officer of the governments new 411-ton steam powered yacht, the ‘Merrie England’ (built in 1888 by Ramage and Ferguson of Leith); then as Chief Gaoler of the Port Moresby prison established by MacGregor and, before his untimely death, as acting Resident Magistrate for the Eastern Division of New Guinea.
 On 17 June 1897, the Sydney Morning Herald brought news ‘of the death of Captain Meredith when he is attacked with fever at Sudest Island (in the Louisiade Archipelago), consumption supervening, causing his death on 17th May last.
 The deceased was especially successful in the Fiji labour trade where he obtained the goodwill of all.’

 We have not been able to determine whether great aunt Emma and young daughter joined him in New Guinea, though I somewhat doubt that this was the case given the lawlessness of the Protectorate and the presence of extended family members in Suva.
 We do know they returned, quite some time after John’s death, to England and I have a record of two Merediths about the right ages travelling from New Zealand via Australia and possibly onwards to the UK around 1909.
-Emma died at Coton Place in Shrewsbury, the administrative centre of Shropshire, in 1950 at the age of 97.
-Frances predeceased her mother.
+This sounds about right, as we know from the 1911 Census that Emma was living with her Aunt Anne in Shrewsbury, the administrative centre of Shropshire.
+She died in 1950 at the age of 97.
+Her residence at the time was given as 7 Coton Crescent.
+Frances, a nurse by training and unmarried, predeceased her mother.

 The Petrie family moved to Suva from Levuka in 1887 and we can only conclude that William continued his maritime exploits until his health deteriorated.